 A new patent filed by Disney Enterprises details how the parks could combine merchandise with interactive experiences, possibly giving Guests the ability to perform some Disney magic of their own.

-Titled “Location-Based Experience with Interactive Merchandise,” the patent describes allowing guests with specific merchandise to take part in interactive, location-based experiences.
+Titled “Location-Based Experience with Interactive Merchandise,” the patent describes allowing Guests with specific merchandise to participate in interactive, location-based experiences.
 Their main example depicts a user wearing gloves and making a specific gesture, which sends a stream of “ice particles” toward the target.

 Here’s Disney’s description of the image:

 “A game player is wearing a specific pair of gloves that are associated with the “freezing” magic powers.
 When the game player makes a predefined gesture (in this example, pointing all their fingers at a target) a stream of ice particles is shown to be directed along the pointing direction of the game player.”

 The patent also describes a system with sensors to uniquely identify each game player so historical data can be maintained and the “effect generated by that game player can be enhanced based on the historical data.”